 Inspired by the classic songwriters and the New Folk wave from the 90s, his particular influences are people like Natalie Merchant, Tori Amos, Mark Knopfler, Gretchen Peters, Robert Cray, Lori McKenna, Patty Griffin, Jimmy Webb, Chris Rea, Jason Isbell, Lionel Richie, Jeffrey Foucault, Shane Smith, Bruce Springsteen, Richard Shindell, Jay Farrar, Emmylou Harris, Neil Finn, Mark Nevin and Bap Kennedy in... no particular order.

-Born in Scotland, Bob McNeill began playing in his teens, gravitating to the music of the Scottish Highlands and the west of Ireland.
-Playing bouzouki and open tuned guitar, he made most of his mistakes in other people's lineups before releasing a series of solo albums in the 2000's, two of which won Best Folk Album at the New Zealand Music Awards.
-His three year collaboration with Kenny Ritch, Ben the Hoose, resulted in the album The Little Cascade, which also won Best Folk Album.
+McNeill began playing in his teens.
+He made most of his mistakes in other people's bands before releasing a series of solo albums in the 2000s, two of which won Best Folk Album at the New Zealand Music Awards.
+His three year collaboration with Orcadian fiddler Kenny Ritch, Ben the Hoose, resulted in the album The Little Cascade, which also won Best Folk Album.
 In 2010 he released the retrospective Me and Mary Ann, and moved on to non-music projects.
 People thought he'd died.